stackforge/libra/doc/worker/config.rst

       The number of seconds to sleep between statistics polling of the load balancer driver.
 Default is 300 seconds.

+  .. option:: --gearman-poll <SECONDS>

+      The number of seconds gearman will poll before re-shuffling it's connections.
+Default is 60 seconds.

    .. option:: --syslog

       Send log events to syslog.